Guava root-knot nematode

 GRKN is reliant on live roots to feed and reproduce.

-Mature females lose their mobility and become sedentary.
+Mature females lose their mobility and become inactive.
 They can:

 - produce eggs without males

-- lay eggs either inside or on the root surface.
+- lay eggs inside or on the root surface.

 The eggs hatch immediately or can become dormant.
 Eggs can survive in the soil (without a host) for up to 12 months.